 The first impression counts a lot, so dress like you would go for an interview.

-I never go out of my house in sweat pants anyway, so I wore a nice blouse, a skirt down to my knees and a pair of cute flats.
+I never go out of my house in sweat pants anyway, so I wore a nice blouse, a skirt down to my knees, and a pair of cute flats.

 Groups of 10-15 were brought into the room at a time.
 I looked around and saw that in my group, I was the only one with a dessert.

 I noticed that many people in the room had a lot of pasta dishes and fried food.
-I did not see any salads or fresh vegetables, I did not notice any colorful plates.
+I did not see any salads or fresh vegetables, and I did not notice any colorful plates.